 “I’m starved,” I’ll say, taking you by the waist, hanging onto you, to hide my shyness, my nose in your shirt’s collar, where your arm around my neck will hold me gently.
 “Mmmm, you smell of sweet things…”

-(I could eat you, Daniel – only in my mind.)
+(I could eat you, Daniel –

 “Pancakes, brioches, French toast, pear omelette…”